 Conclusions of Law

 PG&E, Edison and SDG&E should work with DWR to develop a service agreement for providing billing and collections.
-Within 15 days of the effective date of this order, the service agreement should be submitted as an advice letter and take effect on the date submitted subject to adjustment and refund.
+Within 15 days of the effective date of this order or at a later date to be determined by DWR, the service agreement should be submitted as an advice letter and take effect on the date submitted subject to adjustment and refund.
 Parties should be afforded 60 days to conduct discovery and submit protests to the advice letters of PG&E, Edison and SDG&E for the utilities’ provision of billing and collection services.

-Within 15 days of the effective date of this order, PG&E, Edison and SDG&E should submit advice letters containing tariffs for providing the other service agreements requested by DWR in its February 16th letter.
+Within 15 days of the effective date of this order or at a later date to be determined by DWR, PG&E, Edison and SDG&E should submit advice letters containing tariffs for providing the other service agreements requested by DWR in its February 16th letter.
 The advice letters should take effect, subject to adjustment and refund, on the day submitted.
 Parties should be afforded 60 days to conduct discovery and submit protests to the advice letters of PG&E, Edison and SDG&E for the utilities’ provision of services to DWR.

 THE DRAFT DECISION SHOULD NOT CONSTITUTE AN “AGREEMENT” DUE TO THE IMPLICATIONS OF CREATING A FINANCING ORDER